Filing An Auto Accident Property Claim

 When someone is injured in an Alabama auto accident, there is typically substantial damage to their vehicle as well.
 When this happens, the person at fault for the crash is always liable for damages to the car in addition to any other damages caused by the wreck.

 Under Alabama insurance regulations, property damage claims and bodily injury claims arising from a motor vehicle accident are considered two separate claims.
-We urge you to speak with one of our attorneys today if you have been involved in a collision that was caused by the actions or negligence of another person or entity.
+We urge you to speak with one of our car accident attorneys in Mobile today if you have been involved in a collision that was caused by the actions or negligence of another person or entity.
 In addition to compensation for property damage, you may be able to recover losses from current and future medical bills, lost wages, physical pain and emotional anguish.

 To begin exploring your legal options, contact our lawyers today by completing the Free Case Review form to the right.